ImpliedThreat/GigaTrade-PoE2/readme.md

 3. Edit the 'settings.ini' file to include your 'Client.txt' file path, this is located in your Path of Exile 2 installation directory.
 4. Run the included 'setup.bat' file to install the required Python libraries.
 5. Run the 'run.bat' file to launch the script.
-6. With your game running, keep the console window open to watch for new trade messages.
+6. With your game running, keep the console window open to listen for new trade messages.

 <!-- CONTRIBUTING -->
 ## Contributing